Pacific Debt Inc. debt relief review

 • Don’t skip monthly deposits.
 The longer it takes you to set up for settlement, the more your interest increases — and the more you end up paying.
 Taking a long time to settle your debts also puts you at greater risk of being sued by your creditors.

 • Don’t take on more debt.
-If you’re in the position to settle your debts — a pretty dramatic step — you likely can’t afford to take on more.
+If you’re able to settle your debts — a pretty dramatic step — you likely can’t afford to take on more.

 • Put together a budget.
 It’s easier to make your monthly deposits if you take control of your spending and stick to a budget.